Esportzvio/Frietor-governance-and-tokenomics/governance/README.md

 ### FIP Framework

-The Frietor Improvement Proposal (FIP) framework serves as the cornerstone for open-source maintenance and development.
-FIPs are categorized into four types: Core, Contracts, Interface, and Informational.
-The framework aims to streamline coordination and consensus around upgrades efficiently.
+The Frietor Improvement Proposal (FIP) framework is the bedrock of open-source maintenance and development.
+Categorized into Core, Contracts, Interface, and Informational, FIPs streamline coordination and consensus around upgrades efficiently, drawing inspiration from the successful Polygon model.

 ---